If somethings not done yet it’s waiting to be done.

 If the task at hand represents an embodied experience, in which you wrestle with subjectivity and objectivity, aesthetics (kantian) versus aesthetic (corporeal), you represent something.

-If you move with your camera as a haptic device and your words envelope poeticism, you're saying something.
+If you move with your camera as a haptic device and your words envelop poeticism, you’re saying something.

-There are no half way houses, your audience is either committed or not, they either watch or not, listen or tune out.
-And you cannot bask in the glory of finalities.
+Your audience is committed, ambivalent or not interested.
+You cannot bask in the glory of finalities.
 Because there are none.

 Each task begets another and another.
 The only thing fulfilling is to be unfulfilled.
 But that’s what you love — the chase!